 Terminal is another built-in tool that can help you format a USB flash drive on Mac.

 Step 1.
-Go to Applications > Utilities > Terminal, open Terminal.
+Go to Applications > Utilities and open Terminal.

 Step 2.
-Type diskutil list, press Enter to find all disks and their volumes, remember the disk identifier of the USB flash drive.
-Such as /dev/disk4.
+Type and following command and press Enter to find all disks and their volumes.
+Remember the disk identifier of the USB flash drive.
+Such as "/dev/disk4."

 Ensure you eject the drive correctly before taking it from your Mac.
 Ejecting a drive is as simple as right-clicking its icon on the desktop or, in the Finder sidebar, clicking the "Eject" button next to the disk's name.